 In our example, mode changes occur at the beginning of the MTF.
 Only operations belonging to the currently-active mode can be started during the MTF.
-Operations of different modes can be scheduled on the same processor at the same dates, as is the case for G and G' and G and R'2 .
-This form of double reservation is forbidden if the operations belong to the same mode because our resources (processors and buses) are sequential.
+Operations of different modes can be scheduled on the same processor at the same dates, as is the case for G and G' an